snazy/cassandra-mesos/cassandra_scalable_storage.md

 1. Online Cassandra upgrades
 The current version of the Cassandra on Mesos scheduler requires a Cassandra shutdown to upgrade the Cassandra cluster (unless one is willing to copy the data into a new upgraded Cassandra cluster manually).
 A future version could automate the upgrade process.

+1. Multiple Cassandra schedulers
+Currently the system supports one Cassandra scheduler (aka `bin/cassandra-mesos`) running.
+If it goes down, the Cassandra nodes will continue to run for 1 week before terminating giving the admin plenty of time to restart the scheduler.
+However while the scheduler is down no nodes will be restarted in case of a failure.
+A multi master approach would avoid this situation.

 # Conclusion
 We have shown you how easy it is to run a distributed Cassandra cluster on Mesos.
 Mesos takes care of most of the annoying steps involved and largely elimiates the need for complicated deployment tools.
-It makes sacaing

 If you have any feedback or would like to contribute patches feel free to email <erich@mesosphere.io>.